The Ordinary Stone

 Alone this path walked, this path liberty.

-A book about the ordinary humanity of Jesus as the cornerstone of present freedom from sin for those who see him clearly and follow after Him.
+A book about clear sight of the ordinary humanity of Jesus being the cornerstone of everlasting righteousness and present freedom from sin.

 I was a sincere Christian for over twenty years.
 I loved God.
 I served in church.
 I experienced the Spirit.
 And I was not free.
 Not really.
 I managed sin.
 I fought it, confessed it, and called the cycle normal because every Christian I knew was living the same way.
 Then God showed me something so simple it destroyed everything I thought I knew.

 He showed me Jesus.
-Not the theological Jesus I had studied for decades, but the actual Jesus of Scripture: a person acting through an ordinary human nature, identical to mine, who never sinned.
-Not because His divinity upgraded or overrode His humanity, but because as a person He operated through that ordinary humanity rightly, in dependence on the Father, through the Holy Spirit.
-The same Holy Spirit I, and all Christians, had already received at conversion.
+Not the exceptional theological Jesus I had studied for decades, but the actual Jesus of Scripture and creed: a person acting through an ordinary human nature, identical to mine without exception, who never sinned.
+Not because His divinity upgraded or overrode His humanity, not because his humanity was a different version than my own but because as a person He operated through that ordinary humanity lovingly, in daily dependence on the Father, through the Holy Spirit.
+The same Holy Spirit I, and all other Christians had already received.

 That single insight collapsed every excuse I had ever built.
-If He acted through the same nature I act through (as scripture and creed state), and His victory was won through the same Spirit now living in me, then my ongoing sin was not inevitable.
-It was not the tragic consequence of a broken nature.
+If He acted through the same nature I act through* distinct from His divinity** (as scripture and creed state), and His victory was won through the same Spirit now living in me, then my ongoing sin was not inevitable.
+It was not the consequence of a broken nature.
 It was a choice.
 And I could make a different one.
 I could actually abide in Him.
 Really abide.
-Remain with Him perpetually just as he taught us to.
+Remain with Him in love, perpetually just as he taught us to.
+Just as He proved was possible in our very humanity.